Shed Roof Replacement Costs

 Let’s now take a look at the rules that would apply for repairing or replacing a shed roof.
 Firstly, we’ll look at the building regulations.

-The following building regulations apply to England and Wales, and thus rules may differ elsewhere in the UK.
-You can find more information found at the Planning Portal.
+Note: The following building regulations apply to England and Wales, and thus rules may differ elsewhere in the UK.
+You can find more related information on the Planning Portal.

 building shed